Why Specialty Coffee Fits the Subscription Model

 Old Salt’s Subscription Strategy

-Their approach combines three elements that work together:
+Their approach combines three elements:

-1. Coffee of the Month with annual prepaid plans.
-Instead of a standard monthly subscription, Old Salt leads with an annual prepaid Coffee of the Month plan.
-This does two things: it locks in a full year of revenue upfront, and it frames the subscription as a journey rather than a recurring charge.
-Each month brings a different roast, keeping subscribers engaged for the entire commitment.
+1. Coffee of the Month, prepaid annually.
+Old Salt leads with a year paid upfront rather than a monthly plan.
+That locks in a year of revenue and frames the subscription as a journey rather than a charge, with a different roast each month.

 What Makes It Work

-Monthly variety prevents subscription fatigue.
+- Monthly variety prevents subscription fatigue.
 The biggest subscription killer is boredom.
 By rotating the featured roast every month, Old Salt ensures subscribers always have something new to look forward to.

-Brand community creates emotional switching costs.
+- Brand community creates emotional switching costs.
 Subscribers who identify with the nautical theme, display the stickers, and feel like part of the “crew” are far less likely to switch to a generic coffee subscription.
 Identity is the ultimate retention tool.

 Key Takeaways